On this page:

 Heavy equipment technicians are skilled tradespeople who are self-motivated and comfortable working alone or collaborating with others.
 This line of work is most fulfilling for those who enjoy working with their hands and are mechanically inclined.

-- the strength and stamina required to work with heavy equipment and work in cramped or awkward positions
+- have the strength and stamina required to work with heavy equipment

-- commitment to safe work practices
+- be committed to maintaining safe work practices.

-Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded journeyperson status by Alberta's Apprenticeship and Industry Training.
+Upon successfully completing the required working hours and technical training periods, you'll be awarded an educational credential in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.

 Heavy equipment technicians and their select specialties are Red Seal Endorsed trades – a recognizable standard that allows tradespeople to work across Canada.